Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{Improvement over Baseline Models}

 COMPASS is designed to be flexible, allowing integration with different CRS models.
-To assess its effectiveness, we evaluated COMPASS across various CRS models.
-Performance results are shown in Table~\ref{tab:rec_results}.
+We evaluated its effectiveness across various models, with performance results shown in Table~\ref{tab:rec_results}.
 We have the following observations: (1) Baseline models incorporating external KGs, such as KBRD and KGSF, consistently outperform simpler language model-based approaches like BERT and GPT-2.
-This highlights the importance of structured knowledge in capturing user preferences and item relationships, particularly in conversational recommendation settings.
-(2) Methods that combine language models with KGs, such as BARCOR and PECRS, show further improvements over KG-only models, demonstrating the benefits of integrating both sources of information.
-(3) Llama3.1-8B demonstrates strong performance, surpassing BARCOR and performing competitively with PECRS on the ReDial dataset while outperforming it on the INSPIRED dataset.
-This indicates that the advanced language understanding and extensive world knowledge of LLMs can effectively capture accurate user preferences, resulting in more accurate recommendations.
+This highlights the importance of structured knowledge in capturing user preferences and item relationships. settings.
+(2) Llama3.1-8B demonstrates strong performance, surpassing BARCOR and performing competitively with PECRS on ReDial dataset, indicating that the advanced language understanding and extensive world knowledge of LLMs can effectively capture user preferences, resulting in more accurate recommendations.
+(3) Advanced hybrid methods that integrate language models with KGs achieve the strongest baseline performance, with MSCRS achieving the best results across all metrics on both datasets.

-Building upon these strong baseline performances, the integration of COMPASS with these models leads to substantial improvements across all evaluation metrics.
-Notably, when integrated with KBRD on the INSPIRED dataset, COMPASS achieves remarkable relative improvements of 44.76\% in HR@10 and 47.92\% in HR@50, outperforming all baseline models, including PECRS.
-When applied to the already strong Llama3-8B model, COMPASS still delivers considerable enhancements, with increases of 13.76\% in HR@10 and 14.45\% in NDCG@10 on the ReDial dataset, and even greater gains on the INSPIRED dataset.
-These consistent improvements are attributed to the high-quality, knowledge-enriched user preference representations generated by COMPASS.
-These representations not only capture user intent more effectively but also provide structured insights that enhance the overall recommendation process, leading to both better performance and explainability.
+Building upon these baselines, COMPASS consistently enhances every integrated model regardless of architecture or performance level.
+The framework delivers substantial gains on weaker models, achieving 44.76\% HR@10 improvement with KBRD on INSPIRED dataset and 27.27\% with BERT on ReDial dataset.
+When integrated with LLMs like Llama3.1-8B, COMPASS maintains solid enhancements of 13.76\% in HR@10 on ReDial dataset.
+Most importantly, COMPASS enhances the strongest baseline MSCRS, achieving 7.78\% HR@10 improvement and reaching the best overall performance across all metrics.
+These consistent improvements across different architectures validate that COMPASS's knowledge-enriched preference representations provide universal value.
+These representations effectively capture user intent while providing structured insights that enhance both recommendation performance and explainability.